 - The Monnaie district has two facets.
 Along the Seine, the Institut de France attracts the greatest minds.
-In the background, in the maze of picturesque streets, tourists invade the streets and courtyards.
+In the background is a maze of picturesque streets where tourists invade the streets and courtyards.

 - The Odeon district is a place of power and leisure.
 It extends the Sainte-Geneviève Hill to the west.
-The Senate, a royal palace with a superb garden, provides a green setting for the Schools of Mines and Pharmacy, the Institute of Art and Archaeology, as well as countless educational institutions.
+The Senate, a royal palace with a superb garden, provides a green setting for the Schools of Mines and Pharmacy, the Institute of Art and Archaeology, and numerous educational institutions.
 Around Saint-Sulpice are concentrated publishing houses and bookstores.

 - The Notre-Dame-des-Champs district is located around the former parish of Saint-Sulpice.
 It is here that teachers and artists traditionally reside.
 The district is commercial on the main roads but residential and student in the blocks where schools and congregations multiply.

 - The Saint-Germain-des-Prés district is renowned for being a showcase for haute couture.
-Not far from the Ecole des Beaux-Arts, a few meters from the Faculty of Medicine, opposite Lipp, around the Deux-Magots and the Flore, the post-war existentialist movements and the events of 1968 developed.
+Near the Ecole des Beaux-Arts, a few meters from the Faculty of Medicine, opposite Lipp, around the Deux-Magots and the Flore, the post-war existentialist movements and the events of 1968 developed.